coolomar559/p2pflix-tracker/README.md

 ## Running

-To run the tracker, use `pipenv run ./tracker.py`
+To run the tracker, use `pipenv run ./tracker.py [-h] [-c [config filename]]`

+By default the tracker will load setting from `config.toml`.

 # REST API Documentation

-Currently uses port `42069`.
+Currently uses port `42069` by default, but will use the port specified in the config file.

 ## Endpoints
 * GET - /list_files